watersalex11/fintech-finacial-api/05 API/financial_planner.md

 ![monte carlo plot](images/monte_carlo.png)

 In the retirement analysis a histogram plot was used to show the outcomes of the portfolio cumulative returns at 20 and 30 years.

 *20 Year Returns*
 ![hist plot 20 yr](images/mc_hist_20yr.png)
 ---
 *30 Year Returns*
 ![hist plot 30 yr](images/mc_hist_30yr.png)

-The final question was with a 4% withdrawl rate based on the portfolio having returns in the 90th percentile, would that be more than what is expected to have at the 10th percentile.
+The final question was with a 4% withdrawl rate based on the portfolio having returns in the 90th percentile, would that be more than what is expected at the 10th percentile.
 The calculations seem to confirm that based on the return rate you would have more than the 4% withdrawl even at the 10th percentile.